ambernettech/chefdk-fundamentals/scene_04.md

 Without a README no one would know what the recipe even was suppose to do or what it did.

 -

+Lets pick a version control system.

+-

+Lets explore this first option of renaming the file.
+Add a quick extension and that way we can keep working on the original file as we add more features.

+-

+As a group lets talk about the pros and cons of using this strategy.

+-

+So obviously a single backup won't do.
+We need backups more often as we are going to be iterating quickly.
+So we could use the current date and time down to the minute.

+-

+As a group lets talk about the pros and cons of using this strategy.

+-

+Alright, would adding the user's name to the end of the file solve the problems we are facing with other choices.

+-

+Again pros and cons of this new approach

+-

+What if we stored this information in a wiki?

+-

+What are the pros and cons of this approach.

+-

+How about we use git?

+-

+What are the pros and cons of this approach.

+-

+For the rest of this workshop we will be using git.

+-

+Is git installed?
+Do we know if it will be installed with every new instance that is setup?

+It sounds like we need the tool now to store our cookbook but we also want to define a policy that git is installed on all of our workstations.

+Lets update our setup recipe to define a new statement of configuration policy:

+The package named 'git' is installed

+> Allow time for individuals to complete this exercise.

+-

+We add a package resource named 'git' to the setup recipe within our workstation cookbook.

+-

+Then we use chef-apply to apply our recipe.
+The recipe path has changed.
+Remember it is inside the workstation cookbook's recipe directory.

+-

 Lets tackle this head on.
 If we're going to use Chef as a configuration management tool and we are going to treat our infrastructure as code we need to make sure that we start using version control.